Data protection

 • the address (URL) of the previously visited page (referrer URL) (e.g. https://www.beispielquellsite.de/vondabinichkommen.html/ )

-• the hostname and IP address of the device being accessed from (e.g. COMPUTERNAME and 194.23.43.121)
+• the hostname and IP address of the device from which access is made (e.g. COMPUTERNAME and 194.23.43.121)

 • Date and Time